 4. LESSON 22 – SLIPPING AND SKIDDING

-Use the elevator to control the pitch attitude: be aware of the fact that the airspeed indicator is not reliable when side-slipping because the airflow is now offset to the pressure tubes.
-Indications may even drop to zero!
+- Use the elevator to control the pitch attitude.
+Be aware of the fact that the airspeed indicator may not be reliable when side-slipping, sometimes the indicated airspeed will even drop to zero!

 Simultaneously release the rudder pressure and level the wings.

-Adjust the pitch attitude to a normal pitch.
+Adjust the pitch attitude to adjust the speed.